Steelers dominate skidding Jaguars 27-3, remain unbeaten | Times Leader

 “No matter what happens on the last play, you’ve got to play the next one,” Luton said.
 “Whatever happened last time, you can’t let it affect you.
 That’s the mindset I try to have.
 Unfortunately, it kept pouring into another bad play into another bad play and I can’t let that happen.
 I’ve got to clear it and move it onto the next snap.”

 The turning point came late in the second quarter.
 With Jacksonville trailing 10-3 and driving for a potential tying touchdown, former Jaguars defensive lineman Tyson Alualu tipped Luton’s pass at the line of scrimmage.
-Fitzpatrick 37 yards.
+Fitzpatrick picked it off at the 2 and returned it 37 yards.

 “The defense is playing big,” Edmunds said.
 “It’s go so much going for them.
 We just play for each other.”

-Roethlisberger a few plays later.
+Roethlisberger found Diontae Johnson down the left sideline a few plays later.
 Johnson made a leaping, juggling, contested catch at the 1, setting up Benny Snell’s TD run.

 It was all Steelers the rest of the way.